Universal bounds on optimization of free energy harvesting: Example: unicyclic systems

-Interestingly, in the LR regime at small $\pwr$, $\Gmax$ scales quadratically in $\pwr$ and essentially linearly in $1/n$ and $\beta$.
-This scaling arises because the optimal strategy balances harvesting ($\Gmax$ contribution) with the thermodynamic cost of maintaining a low entropy distribution ($\beta$ and $1/n$ contributions).
-For larger $\pwr$ (ND and D regimes), $\Gmax$ scales linearly in $\pwr$ and loses its linear dependence on $\beta$ and $1/n$.
-Thus, in the presence of large free energy sources, the thermodynamic cost of maintaining a low entropy distribution has a minor effect on the optimal strategy.
+There are some similarities among the two harvesting scenarios.
+For both scenarios, in the LR regime, the increase of the harvesting rate scales quadratically in the supplied free energy ($\pwr$ or $\pwrSt$) and linearly in inverse temperature $\beta$.
+This scaling reflects the fact that the optimal strategy has to balance harvesting ($\pwr$ or $\pwrSt$ contributions) with the thermodynamic cost of maintaining a low entropy $\popt$ ($\beta$ contributions).
+In the ND and D regimes, $\Gmax$ scales linearly in the supplied free energy and loses its linear dependence on $\beta$.
+Thus, outside of LR, the thermodynamic cost of maintaining a low entropy distribution has a minor effect on the optimal strategy.

-In \smref{sec:rings1}, we also discuss a different unicyclic model, where harvesting depends on internal fluxes within a single mesostate ($\ggBi_1>0$).